First Programme: 1945

-When Germany invaded, it stopped transmitting, returning in 1945 with a new name, as radio EIR.
-To station's program was mainly music, and in between, there was news.
-Since the beginning of the station had a significant presence and theater, with the participation of important artists such as Alexis Solomos and Karolos Koun while in theater of Sartre in 1951 made his radio debut Manos Hadjidakis writing music of investment.
+When Germany invaded, it stopped transmitting, returning in 1945 with a new name, as EIR.
+The station mainly broadcast music with news in between.
+Since it began, the station has had a significant presence in theatre, with the participation of important artists such as Alexis Solomos and Karolos Koun.
+In the theatre of Sartre in 1951 Manos Hadjidakis made his radio debut, writing music of investment.

 1952

-In 1952, the modernization of radio and to stand out from the newly created second program the radio station of the former National Institute of maintaining the informative orientation evolved in First Schedule.
+In 1952, modernisation of the radio station took place to stand out from the newly created Second Programme.

 1978

-In 1978, the National Radio and TV Broadcasting Foundation (EIRT) was reorganized into a public limited company and renamed Hellenic Broadcasting Corporation and the first program continued to operate under the new entity.
+In 1978, the EIRT was reorganised into a public limited company and renamed Hellenic Broadcasting Corporation and the first program continued to operate under the new entity.

 The station was founded under the name "First Program" in 1978.
-It was the first program that operated as public radio, The Hellenic Broadcasting Corporation (ERT) was reorganized as a public limited company.
+It was the first program that operated as public radio.
+The Hellenic Broadcasting Corporation (ERT) was reorganised as a public limited company.
 The station continued operating as part of the new entity.